Octavus CLI

 Configuration

-The CLI requires an API key with agent management permissions.
+The CLI requires an API key with the Agents permission.

 Environment Variables